-- E. On October 25th, 2021 and December 13th, 2021, the Planning Board of the City of Burbank held properly noticed public hearings on the proposed Zone Text Amendment Project No. 21-0004984. - F. The Planning Board considered all evidence presented, both written and oral and voted on December 13, 2021 to adopt a resolution recommending that the City Council adopt an Ordinance amending development standards for residential development in R-1 and R-1-H single family residential zones. - G. On February 8, 2022 the City Council at its regular meeting, held a public hearing on the proposed Zone Text Amendment Project No. 21-0004984. - H. Said hearing was properly noticed in accordance with the provisions of Section 10-1-1994 of the Burbank Municipal Code. - I. The Council considered the report and recommendations of the City Planner, the action and recommendations of the Planning Board, and the evidence presented at such hearing. - J. The City Council finds the proposed ordinance incorporates text that facilitates objective and consistent application of zoning text and removes regulatory constraints for small scale single-family developments and one-story single family homes that maintain an overall design, inclusive of overall mass and scale, that is consistent with the scale and character of the City's existing single-family residential neighborhoods. - K. The City Council finds the proposed Ordinance and resulting zone text amendment will benefit the community by cleaning redundant and inconsistent language in the development standards, providing new definitions as required, enabling a more objective application of zoning code, facilitating an overall design for additions, remodels, and construction of new single-family dwellings that is consistent with the scale and character of the existing neighborhoods, while also streamlining City review of these projects. - L. The City Council hereby finds and determines that this Ordinance is not subject to the California Environmental Quality Act (Public Resources Code Section 21000 et seq,) ("CEQA") pursuant to Section 15061 (b)(3) of the CEQA Guidelines in which the project (i.e., zone text amendment to the single family residential zone development standards) has no potential for causing a significant effect on the environment as the project would not allow any new uses and would not change the amount of physical development that is currently allowed pursuant to the City zoning regulations.
-As a result, the proposed ZTA and associated Ordinance will not allow development that is more intense than the buildout scenario analyzed in the Burbank2035 General Plan, and the project will not have a significant adverse impact on the environment.
+- F. The proposed Ordinance and resulting zone text amendment will benefit the community by cleaning redundant and inconsistent language in the development standards, providing new definitions as required, enabling a more objective application of zoning code, facilitating an overall design for additions, remodels, and construction of new single-family dwellings that is consistent with the scale and character of the existing neighborhoods, while also streamlining City review of these projects. - G. The City Council hereby finds and determines that this Ordinance is not subject to the California Environmental Quality Act (Public Resources Code Section 21000 et seq,) ("CEQA") pursuant to Section 15061 (b)(3) of the CEQA Guidelines in which the project (i.e., zone text amendment to the single family residential zone development standards) has no potential for causing a significant effect on the environment as the proposed update to the single family residential development standards will not land uses that are no more intense than the buildout scenario analyzed in the Burbank2035 General Plan.